DAO Use Cases And How To Build A DAO?

 5 advantages of a DAO

-As internet-native organizations, DAOs have several benefits compared to their traditional counterparts.
+As internet-native organizations, DAOs have several benefits compared to their more traditional organization counterparts.

 • By leveraging monetary rewards, DAOs can assist you in finding credible people to work with.